johnnycwatt/financial-agent-stella/README.md

 3. **Company News**: Latest news for a specific company (Example:  `3: What is the latest news on Apple`).
 4. **General News**: News on a general topic (Example:  `4: Latest news on artificial intelligence`).
 5. **Highlights**: Quick stock metrics and up to 5 news summaries for one or more companies (Example:  `5: Give me todays update on Tesla, Apple`).
+6. **Follow-up Query**: Deeper search on specific topics from previous responses (Example:  `6: Tell me more about Nvidia's AI chips` or `Tell me more about Tesla's new model`).

 * Please Note: The number (for example `4: ...`) isn't strictly necessary.
 It is just a way to reduce a LLM call for intent classification.
 In addition, I have listed some common companies and their tickers in agent.py to reduce the amount of LLM calls needed to extract the intent and ticker.
 A query such as `Generate a report for me on Tesla` will work, it will just trigger a additional LLM call for intent classification.